tdwg/bdq/tg2/_review/docs/bdqffdq/index.md

 When not represented as objects, controlled value strings MUST be used as values of bdqffdq:ResponseStatus, and bdqffdq:ResponseResult.

-### 2.1 Use of propertiess (normative)
+### 2.1 Use of properties (normative)

-This section describes normative expectaions for the use of object and datatype properties to related instances of bdqffdq: classes in their intended ways given the open world limited use of domains, ranges, and other axioms in the bdqffdq Framework ontology.
+This section describes normative expectations for the use of object and datatype properties to related instances of bdqffdq: classes in their intended ways given the open world limited use of domains, ranges, and other axioms in the bdqffdq Framework ontology.
 This guidance builds on the normative defintions of bdqffdq: object properties and and datatype properties to describe how bdqffdq terms can be composed in a useful and consistent way.

 #### 2.1.1 Properties relating data quality needs